Neighborhood Water Resources Enhancement Grant

 Grant Review Process

-City staff review applications and typically make decisions regarding grant awards by mid-May.
+City staff review applications and typically make award decisions by mid-May.
 All applicants will be notified by email whether or not their projects were awarded a grant.

 Considerations when reviewing applications: